smithlabcode/falco/README.md

 ### Required C++ dependencies

-[zlib](https://zlib.net) is required to read gzipped fastq files.
+[zlib](https://zlib.net) is required to read gzip compressed FASTQ files.
 It is usually installed by default in most UNIX computers and is part of the htslib setup, but it can also be installed with apt or brew.
 If not available, fastq.gz files will be considered unrecognized file formats.